 Spice comes in the form of dry leaves and is marketed as incense.
 However, teens have been buying it up by the bagful and rolling it into cigarettes or smoking it in pipes.
 It can also be drunk like tea.
 Spice costs in the neighborhood of $40 for a three gram bag – similar to what you would expect to pay for marijuana.

 The problem with these types of drugs is that they have only been around since 2006 and their long-term effects have not been well-documented.
 Another concern is the purity of the chemicals used to mimic THC.
 Since 2009, the DEA has received a number of reports of individuals who have had to visit poison control centers and hospitals because of vomiting, increased heartbeat, hallucinations and seizures.
 There have also been two reported cases of suicide that have resulted from hallucinations.

 Because of these concerns, on March 1 of this year, the DEA released a statement prohibiting the production, sale, and possession of any of the five chemicals used to make fake marijuana.
 This also makes its byproducts such as Spice illegal.
 These chemicals will be temporarily banned for a period of one year while the DEA and the United States Department of Health and Human Services (DHHS) investigate the potential health and safety issues.

 Another important fear is that teens have been a major consumer of these products.
 Because the brain continues to develop until the age of 25, it is possible that these products could cause some form of cognitive impairment.
 And, like marijuana, these types of drugs are considered to be a gateway drug to stronger substances like cocaine, meth, and ecstasy.
 Parents must be educated about these substances and should talk to their kids about the dangers posed by them.
+They should also help teens seek treatment if they have fallen prey to this addiction.
 Just because something has been legal does make it safe.